 Different Ways to Create Git Branch

-We can Create Git Branch in the below ways:
+We can create a Git Branch in the following ways:

 - Create a new branch based on the current HEAD